Course Title: Apply specialist interpersonal and counselling interview skills

 Pre-requisites and Co-requisites

-This unit describes the skills and knowledge required to use advanced and specialised communication skills in the client-counsellor relationship.
+This course describes the skills and knowledge required to support clients to identify and work through their concerns using advanced and specialised communication skills.

 National Codes, Titles, Elements and Performance Criteria